nullvariable/documentation/source/_docs/drush-versions.md

 </div>

 ### Available Drush Versions
+Pantheon currently supports Drush 8 and Drush 9.
+Drush 9 is the preferred version of Drush to use with Drupal 8 sites.
+Drush 8 may be desired for sites that are not managed by Composer, or that use modules that provide additional Drush 8 commands.

-Pantheon currently supports Drush 8.
-While Drush 5 and 7 are available if needed, they are listed as [unsupported](http://docs.drush.org/en/master/install/#drupal-compatibility){.external} by the Drush maintainers, and should be avoided unless absolutely necessary.
+Always use Drush 8 with Drupal 7 and Drupal 6 sites, as Drush 9 only works on Drupal 8 and later.
+While Drush 5 and 7 are available on Pantheon if needed, they are listed as [unsupported](http://docs.drush.org/en/master/install/#drupal-compatibility){.external} by the Drush maintainers, and should be avoided unless absolutely necessary.

 #### PHP Requirements